-MonBaby is a Smart Button that once attached to your baby’s clothing sends breathing and activity data to your smartphone 5 times per second.
-The device is also a movement detector, and can sense if the baby rolls, falls or is removed from proximity.
+MonBaby is a smart button.
+Once attached to your baby’s clothing, it sends breathing and activity data to your smartphone 5 times per second.
+The device is also a movement detector, and can sense if the baby rolls, falls, is stomach sleeping or is removed from proximity.

-Just like Mimo, the device uses Bluetooth Low Energy technology and sends alerts to your smartphone.
+Just like some other gadgets on this page, the device uses Bluetooth Low Energy technology and sends alerts to your smartphone.
 However, MonBaby provides you with the option to customize your tracking by choosing only the alerts you want to receive.

 Monbaby has a universal design which allows you to use it as your child grows without requiring additional sizes to buy.
 If your baby’s favorite pajama gets dirty just unsnap the device and clip it to another item of clothing.
-The Smart Button itself produces no sound, light or vibration while actively monitoring your baby.
+The Smart Button itself produces no sound, light or vibration.

-Snuza Hero movement monitor is a wearable device which attaches to your baby’s diaper and monitors your baby’s abdominal movement.
-The gadget detects the slightest of movements and will alert you if abdominal movement is weak or less than eight movements per minute.
+Snuza Hero movement monitor is a wearable device which attaches to your baby’s diaper and monitors its abdominal movement.
+The gadget detects the slightest change in position and will alert you if abdominal movement is weak or falls below eight movements per minute.